-The university sent out an email on Tuesday, March 12, signed by Director of Residential Life Jerome Maese, Executive Director of Residential Life, Housing and Food Services, Rod Aeschlimann, Associate Vice President of Student Life and Services, Jerry Marczynski and Vice President of Student Services, Shannon Ellis to inform undergraduate students about the swastika in Juniper Hall.
-University Police services were contacted and Juniper held a community meeting to discuss this event, according to the email.
-The email said Housing Facilities fixed the area of concern and the incident is under investigation of Equal Opportunity and Title IX.
+According to a Facebook post by a university student on Friday, March 8 a swastika was found drawn on Juniper Hall.
+The university sent out an email on Tuesday, March 12, signed by Director of Residential Life Jerome Maese, Executive Director of Residential Life, Housing and Food Services Rod Aeschlimann, Associate Vice President of Student Life and Services Jerry Marczynski and Vice President of Student Services Shannon Ellis to inform undergraduate students about the swastika in Juniper Hall.
+University Police Services were contacted and Juniper held a community meeting to discuss this event, according to the email.
+The email said Housing Facilities fixed the area of concern and the incident is under investigation by Equal Opportunity and Title IX.

 “This symbol and the threatening remarks that accompanied it are unacceptable and wrong,” said the email.
 “We strongly condemn any symbols and actions that represent hate, intimidation or terror.
 We stand with members of our Jewish community and all people who find such hateful symbols and abhorrent threats to be offensive, and we will work with a number of groups to ensure that our campus remains safe and welcoming.”

 This is the second act of anti-Semitism in the Residence Halls during the 2018-2019 academic school year.

 On Oct.
 27, 2018 — the same day as the Pittsburgh synagogue shooting — an unknown student carved a swastika with a pencil into a wall of Peavine Hall.
 Peavine staff responded by holding mandatory community meetings to discuss the incident.
 Police investigated and found the incident did not constitute a hate crime.
 Peavine residents suggested the use of cameras and an increase of Resident Assistant watch over the building.